 Providing a platform for managing and transporting B2MML documents between software applications within a manufacturing information system as an MTConnect Asset document.

-- Define the mapping of data types that are common to both standards to support interoperability, harmonization, and consistency for the flow of information from the shop floor to higher level software systems and from those systems down to the shop floor. <!-- end list --> - The information presented in this Companion Specification is non-proprietary; meaning it is built on open standards, backed by both MESA and the MTConnect Institute whom together represent hundreds of companies, individuals, government organizations and nonprofits all working toward the goal of increased productivity in the manufacturing arena.
+The information presented in this Companion Specification is non-proprietary; meaning it is built on open standards, backed by both MESA and the MTConnect Institute whom together represent hundreds of companies, individuals, government organizations and nonprofits all working toward the goal of increased productivity in the manufacturing arena.

 B2MML provides standard data models for creating XML documents that represent information from manufacturing management systems (MES, ERP, etc.) to shop floor execution systems.
 It also provides a standard structure for creating XML documents that encapsulate information collected during the production process and presents that information in a standard document format to higher level software systems.